videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/run-a-sample-project.md

 slug: run-a-sample-android-project
 ---

-# Run a Sample Project
+# Run a Sample Project - Android

 Video SDK provides open-source sample project [videosdk-rtc-android-java-sdk-example](https://github.com/videosdk-live/videosdk-rtc-android-java-sdk-example) on Github.
 This document introduces how to run this project.